 These ingredients are not an ideal component of a cat’s diet and contribute to high proportions of carbohydrates and plant-based protein.

-Based on our research, we do not believe that Luvsome cat food recipes have ever been recalled, which is worth pointing out.
+Based on our research, we do not believe that Luvsome cat food recipes have ever been recalled, which is worth pointing out and is something for the brand to maintain.

 If you’d like to learn more about Luvsome, including information on its ingredients, nutrition, and product range, check out our Luvsome Brand Review Page.